ncatlab/nlab-content/pages/4/8/5/5/15584/content.md

 [^hegel]: For more on Lawvere's approach to Hegelian dialectics see [[Aufhebung]], [[adjoint cylinder]], or [[Science of Logic]].

-This bears some ressemblance to the other context, namely hyperplane arrangements, in which such monoids mainly arise.
+This bears some resemblance to the other context, namely hyperplane arrangements, in which such monoids mainly arise.

 In the literature that approaches graphic monoids as special class of semigroups, they are called **unital left regular bands** or _left regular band monoids_ (cf. Brown ([2000](#brown00)), Aguiar-Mahajan ([2006](#AgMah06)), Margolis-Saliola-Steinberg ([2015](#MSS15))).